Integrating ROSA Applications with AWS Services (cs221)

 Impact on the Individual

-After completing CS221, students will be able to integrate applications deployed on a private ROSA cluster while ensuring that cluster administrators and platform engineers maintain control over credentials and roles.
-This means applications can securely access AWS services without exposing sensitive credentials to developers, maintaining strong security and governance.
+Upon successful completion of CS221, students will be able to integrate applications deployed on a private ROSA cluster so that cluster administrators and platform engineers retain control over credentials and roles.
+As a result, application developers will not need direct access to those credentials.